RetroMusicPlayer/RetroMusicPlayer/README.md

 -  Smart Auto Playlists - Recently played, most played and history
 -  Build your playlist on the go

 We are trying our best to bring you the best user experience.
-The app is regularly being updated for bug fixes and new features.
+The app is regularly updated for bug fixes and new features.

 ___